 My academic research crosses the fields of medical humanities, continental philosophy, feminist thought and psychoanalytic theory in and outside of the clinic.
 I have been lecturing in the arts, humanities and psychosocial field since 2013.
 Currently, I am a Postdoctoral Researcher within the FREEPSY – Free Clinics and a Psychoanalysis for the People– project at the University of Essex.

 These research interests are reflected in my practice, which follows a psychosocial and feminist orientation in which the layers and reverberations of class, gender, sexuality and race are integral to the work.
-I started my clinical training at the Centre for Freudian Analysis and Research, in London, and I am currently a trainee at The Site for Contemporary Psychoanalysis, also in London, UK.
-I am a registered and insured UKCP trainee and abide by their Code of Ethics.
+I started my clinical training at the Centre for Freudian Analysis and Research, in London, and completed it at The Site for Contemporary Psychoanalysis, also in London, UK.
+I am a registered and insured UKCP therapist and abide by their Code of Ethics.